callionica/hue/README.md

 ## Tips
 1. Give your Hue bridge a static IP address
 2. Get adaptors for different bulb socket types: B22 to E27, E27 to B22, and GU10 to E27 are useful in the UK.
 DiCuno adapters are about £7 for 6.
-It's not ideal to use an adapter because it lengthens the bulb, but it also gives you a lot of flexibility and you can take advantage of bulb sales.
+It's not ideal to use an adapter because it lengthens bulbs of the same overall shape, but it also gives you a lot of flexibility, shortens the bulb if you can use a GU10 instead of an E27, and you can take advantage of bulb & fixture sales.
+3. Write down the "Serial No." printed on the bulb of every Hue bulb you get